 See available training currently on offer from Deakin Research Integrity.

-Restricted access for members of the Laboratory and Biosafety Committee, Animal Ethics Committees and the Human Research Ethics Committee.
+Restricted access for members of the Laboratory and Biosafety Committee, Animal Ethics Committees, the Human Research Ethics Committee and the Nanosafety Committee.

 How defence trade controls affect your research, and the broad exceptions to controls